TL;DR

 - Use pinning for legal disclaimers or price mentions that must appear in the ad

-Ad Extensions: use ALL relevant ones
+Ad Extensions: use ALL the relevant ones

 - Callouts: Short USP bullets ("Free Shipping", "24/7 Support")